 Fisheries cooperation between Norway and the EU

-Moreover, Norway and the EU cooperate on fisheries management in international waters, together with other countries, through regional organisations, such as the North East Atlantic Fisheries Commission (NEAFC) and the Northwest Atlantic Fisheries Organization (NAFO), the International Commission for the conservation og Atlantic Tunas (ICCAT) and the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR).
+Moreover, Norway and the EU cooperate on the fisheries management in international waters, together with other countries, in regional fisheries management organisations (RFMOs) such as the North East Atlantic Fisheries Commission (NEAFC), the Northwest Atlantic Fisheries Organization (NAFO), the International Commission for the conservation og Atlantic Tunas (ICCAT) and the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR).

 EU policy and cooperation on the area of fisheries

 The Common Fisheries Policy (CFP) is a set of rules for the management of the EU’s fishing fleets and for conserving fish stocks.
 The CFP gives all EU fishing fleets equal access to EU waters and fishing grounds, and allows fishermen to compete fairly.
 It also constitutes the basis for the EU’s cooperation with third countries and in regional fisheries management organisations (RFMOs).